Friday, April 30, 2010

 Needless to say, he appreciates the gesture.

-might be three or four good fences in a lesson and that was Eagle's quota.
+Jumping has been hit and miss, up until frequently.
+There were good days and there were bad days.
+Quite frankly, there might be three or four good fences in a lesson and that was Eagle's quota.
 As a rider, I don't think I was strong enough-or relaxed enough-to give him the sense of "chill" that he needed.
 He leaves from the base of a fence very aggressively-even if he has a good distance, he really powers off.
 When this happens, inevitably, he lands long and hard on the other side and it takes a few strides for him to rebalance himself.
 If I just sit and relax on the backside and don't fuss with his face and give him leg to guide him, he's fine.
 However, if I get tight and unbalanced, he's never quite able to recover and that's where our disastrous backsides of fences come from.

 At least, that's my speculation on it.